Annotation Configuration

 annotation is applied to the User

-.
-This means that when inserting a new record, MyBatis-Plus will use this sequence to generate the value for the id
+entity class and specifies the sequence name as “SEQ_USER_ID”.
+This means when inserting new records, MyBatis-Plus will use this sequence to generate values for the id

 field.